platformsh/platformsh-docs/docs/src/development/variables.md

 `PLATFORM_APPLICATION` is a special case to keep in mind in how it differs between the build and runtime container.
 Every environment's build is associated with a configuration ID that uniquely identifies it.
 It's this ID which allows us to reuse builds on merges.
 The ID itself is a product of your application code, as well as its configuration for Platform.sh in `.platform.app.yaml`.

-Not every attribute in `.platform.app.yaml` is relevant to builds - that is, not every attribute is accessible to the build container in `PLATFORM_APPLICATION`, nor will commits which edit those attributes result in a full rebuild of the application when pushed.
+Not every attribute in `.platform.app.yaml` is relevant to builds - that is, only a subset of those attributes will result in a full rebuild of the application when an update to them is committed.
 Because of this, not all attributes defined in your `.platform.app.yaml` file will be accessible at build time from `PLATFORM_APPLICATION`, only those actually relevant to builds.
 Some of those attributes that will **not** be available in `PLATFORM_APPLICATION` during buids include:

 - `size`
 - `disk`